-February 15, 2009 ©2009 Scott L. Engle
+July 9 & 10, 2016 ©2016 Scott L. Engle

-Romans 12:1-2 (NRSV)
+Romans 12:1-2 (CEB)

-I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
-2Do not be conformed to this world, but be transformed by the renewing of your minds, so that you may discern what is the will of God-what is good and acceptable and perfect.
+So, brothers and sisters, because of God's mercies, I encourage you to present your bodies as a living sacrifice that is holy and pleasing to God.
+This is your appropriate priestly service.
+2 Don't be conformed to the patterns of this world, but be transformed by the renewing of your minds so that you can figure out what God's will is-what is good and pleasing and mature.

-Ephesians 4:11-16 (NRSV)
+Ephesians 4:13b-16a (CEB)